Preference Conditioned Multi-Objective Reinforcement Learning: Decomposed, Diversity-Driven Policy Optimization: Analysis

-\toolname{} instead employs \emph{Late-Stage Weighting (LSW)}: PPO surrogates are computed on raw per-objective advantages, and only the stabilized losses are weighted by preferences.
-This design decouples PPO’s trust region stabilization from user preference scaling: the stabilization mechanism operates on true credit signals, and preferences act only as a final arbitration.

-Intuitively, this ensures that PPO “sees” the full significance of each event before preferences adjust its contribution.
-Formally, Proposition~\ref{prop:equivalence} shows that LSW preserves advantage magnitudes while MVS and ES distort them, establishing the robustness hierarchy

-This hierarchy guarantees that \toolname{} avoids gradient interference and remains sensitive to high-magnitude events, even for objectives with low weights.
-The full proof is in Appendix~\ref{sec:LSW_theory}.
-The proof gives a precise mathematical basis for the design choice of LSW: When pipelines include per-objective normalization, per-objective ratios, adaptive clipping, or other non-homogeneous operators (common in practice), LSW preserves stabilized event magnitudes better than MVS (Proposition~\ref{prop:lsw_strict}).
+When objectives conflict, scalarizing advantages into a single value can reduce the magnitude of the resulting signal due to cancellation effects.
+As shown in Proposition~\ref{prop:magnitude_bound}, the scalarized advantage $|A_t^\omega|$ is strictly smaller than the sum of individual magnitudes whenever objectives have opposing signs.
+Empirically (Section~\ref{subsec:advantage_cancellation}), we observe frequent gradient conflict, with negative cosine similarity between objectives occurring in up to 53\% of training steps.
+Under these conditions, early scalarization can substantially reduce the aggregated advantage magnitude (up to $\sim$60--65\% in our experiments), limiting the effective learning signal available during optimization.
+This helps explain why methods relying on early scalarization can struggle on complex multi-objective tasks.

+\textbf{Preference Integration via Late-Stage Weighting.} While decomposition preserves per-objective signals, preference information must still be incorporated to guide learning.
+A key distinction between methods lies in when scalarization occurs within the optimization pipeline.
+In Early Scalarization (ES), objectives are combined before the optimization step, which can lead to irreversible cancellation.
+Mid-stage Vectorial Scalarization (MVS) introduces per-objective preprocessing but still aggregates signals before the update.

+\toolname{} instead employs \emph{Late-Stage Weighting (LSW)}, where the PPO clipped surrogate objective is computed independently for each objective and combined only after per-objective updates are stabilized.
+This ordering allows the optimization process to operate on decomposed signals prior to aggregation, reducing cancellation effects and preserving more informative gradients under conflicting objectives.

+Formally, Proposition~\ref{prop:magnitude_bound} characterizes the signal reduction induced by early scalarization, while Proposition~\ref{prop:es_mvs_equiv} shows that ES and MVS are equivalent in the absence of per-objective preprocessing.
+Proposition~\ref{prop:mvs_distortion} and Corollary~\ref{cor:hierarchy} establish that LSW preserves more signal than ES and MVS under conflicting objectives, providing a principled justification for the ordering:

+in terms of signal preservation prior to aggregation.
+LSW does not eliminate scalarization, but changes when it occurs within the optimization pipeline, allowing per-objective signals to be processed before aggregation.

-\textbf{Preventing Collapse via Diversity Regularization:} Stable credit assignment alone is not sufficient.
-A common failure mode of preference-conditioned agents is \emph{mode collapse}, or “policy laziness,” where the policy produces nearly identical behaviors across wide regions of the preference simplex.
-This limits the ability to recover the full Pareto front.
+\textbf{Mitigating Collapse via Diversity Regularization.} Stable credit assignment alone does not guarantee that the learned policy will represent the full range of trade-offs.
+A common failure mode of preference-conditioned policies is representational collapse, where distinct preferences map to similar behaviors.